-Road trip planning includes figuring out stops along the way and scheduling in sleep time.
+Road trip planning includes figuring out stops along the way and scheduling sleep time.

 If your road trip is going to span over several days, you should plot stays at hotels or campsites along the way to ensure that you have somewhere to stay.

-Which leads us nicely onto the second of our tips for a long drive…
+This leads us nicely to the second of our tips for a long drive…

 The worst thing you can do is hit the road while feeling tired.